-Overall, the area holds almost 900 listed buildings and designated heritage assets (818 Listed Buildings, 48 Grade I and II Listed Buildings, 20 Scheduled Monuments and one Registered Park and Garden).
+Overall, the area holds almost 900 listed buildings and designated heritage assets (818 Listed Buildings, 48 Grade I and II Listed Buildings, 20 Scheduled Monuments and one Registered Park and Garden), of which none are currently on Historic England's 'Heritage at Risk' register.
 Collectively these historic and cultural elements of the environment serve to enrich the landscape's scenic quality, meaning and value.